OpenReqEU/prs-improving-requirements-quality/README.md

 2. Open the following your browser:
 `http://0.0.0.0:9799/index?requirementTitle=Requirement%20Title&requirementText=This%20is%20not%20a%20good%20requirement.`
 3. Alter the URL Parameters as you want for different Titles and Text passed to the API

-**CSV Input**: This is a demo package for a webpage that loads a CSV, and runs each requirement through the API.
-1. Prepare a CSV file with a single column, where each row is a requirement
-2. If you wish, separating sets of requirements with an empty line causes some visual formatting with the output

 ### Sources